JohannSS/my_online_CV/resume.md

 From March 2017 to November 2017 me and group of three other students had to spend 40 hours each of community service for an university module named JCP 202.
 The main objective of our team was to preserve over 260 of the old documents in the office of General Jan Smuts by scanning the files into PDF documents and digitally organizing them into a Microsoft Excel spreadsheet.

-### RECOGNITION & INTERESTS
+### INTERESTS

+I am very interested in CNC machining and 3D printing and all the programming and developmnt behind it. <br/>
+I am not a frequent gamer, but I do have an interest in first person shooter games such as Call Of Duty and Battlefield. <br/>
-I am a very active person and therefore have a passion for running, and more specifically trailrunning.
+I am a very active person and therefore have a passion for running, and more specifically trailrunning. <br/>
+I am a massive petrol head and love cars and anything to do with them.